-In states that charge sales tax on cars, you’ll have to pay that tax if you lease a car.
-When you’re leasing a car, the rules on when and how much sales tax to pay vary by state.
-If you buy your leased car at the end of your lease, you may be required to pay sales tax as part of the purchase.
+Sales tax is a part of buying and leasing cars in states that charge it.
+Like with any purchase, the rules on when and how much sales tax you’ll pay when you lease a car vary by state.
+If you buy your leased car at the end of your lease, you may also be required to pay sales tax as part of the purchase.

 What is a lease buyout?

 A lease buyout, which usually occurs at the end of your lease period, is when you opt to keep your leased car rather than return it to the dealer.